nextcloud/documentation/admin_manual/maintenance/upgrade.rst

    than your ``owncloud/`` directory.
 If you have your ``data/`` directory already stored in another location, you can skip this step.
 If you want to do so, now is a good time to change the location of your ``data/`` directory.
-   See the "Advanced Options" chapter in :doc:`../installation/installation_wizard` for more information about
-   changing the default database or data directory.

 11. Restart your web server.